Duy-Nguyen1104/SIT313-Dev_at_Deakin/README.md

 # Description

-This is the design of the home page of DEV@Deakin for task 4.1P using React as shown in the wireframe.
+This is the design of the home page of DEV@Deakin for task 9.2D using React.

 ## Available Scripts